Skip to main content

 Metal

-• Standard Steel: Least expensive type of metal casket available.
+• Standard Steel: The least expensive type of metal casket available.
 Available in 20-gauge, 18-gauge, and 16-gauge.
 The term “gauge” refers to the thickness of the metal.
 The lower the gauge, the thicker the material.

 • Stainless Steel: More durable than standard steel and a little more expensive.
 Available in the same gauges as standard steel.

-• Copper and Bronze: Have rust-resistant properties that steel lacks.
-While they do not technically rust, they will eventually oxidize and break down in a manner similar to rusting.
-Durable, high quality metals, but far more expensive than steel.
+• Copper and Bronze: Durable, high-quality metals, but far more expensive than steel.
+These metals have rust-resistant properties that steel lacks, but they will eventually oxidize and break down in a manner similar to rusting.
 Unlike steel caskets, they are measured by weight instead of gauge.

 Eco-Friendly

-If you want to go green, environmentally-friendly options are also available.
-Wicker caskets made from bamboo, willow, or sea grass are popular choices.
-You can also choose a cardboard casket, which is easy to decorate with a digitally-printed design.
-Burial shrouds made of wool, cotton, linen, and silk are also worth looking into.
-If you want to be environmentally conscious but desire a traditional wooden coffin, consider a coffin made from sustainably-sourced wood.
+Want to go green?
+You also have environmentally friendly options!
+Wicker caskets made from bamboo, willow, or seagrass are popular choices.
+Cardboard caskets are another option, and some can be decorated with a digitally printed design.
+You can also look into burial shrouds made of wool, cotton, linen, and silk.
+If you want to be environmentally conscious but desire a traditional wooden coffin, consider a coffin made from sustainably sourced wood.

 Alternative Containers, Cremation Caskets, and Rental Caskets

-If you opt for cremation, you will probably still want to decide on a casket or container to use.
-A cremation casket is a wooden casket that may be cremated with the body after the service.
+If you opt for cremation, you may still want to decide on a casket or container to use.
+A cremation casket is a wooden casket that can be cremated with the body after the service.
 An alternative container, generally made of wood, cardboard, or fiberboard, is a cheaper option.
 If you want a ceremonial casket at the funeral, most funeral homes offer a rental casket for the service, which isn’t as weird as it sounds.
-Rental caskets are crafted to include an insert for the cremation container, so the cremation casket is placed inside the ceremonial casket for the service.
+Rental caskets include a place to insert the cremation container to be placed inside for the service.
 After the service, the cremation container is removed for cremation, offering the best of both worlds.

-You may want to visit your local funeral home to browse the selection in person.
-If you do, know that your funeral director is required by law to show you a list of the caskets available before showing you the caskets.
 Make sure to ask to see a variety of caskets in different price ranges.
-Some customers buy the first caskets they see and don’t review all the options.
-Don’t rush through the process of buying the casket.
-Get the full picture, explore all of the available options, and ask your funeral director if you have any questions.
-Remember that the funeral director is there to help, and his or her experience can be very useful.
+Some customers buy the first casket they see and don’t review all the options.
+Don’t rush through the process of purchasing the casket.
+Get the full picture, explore all available options, and talk to your funeral director if you have any questions.
+Remember that the funeral director is there to help, and their experience can be beneficial.

 Skip to content